Last update: 06/15/2022

 Whether this justifies a sponsor like Coca-Cola in a health-conscious sport like climbing is up to the individual.
 Or maybe it’s purely up to Shiraishi.

 Evolv makes her climbing shoes, her current pro model being the Zenist (Ashima x Brain Dead Zenist).
+These shoes are 100% vegan to match Ashima’s plant-based lifestyle.
 Arc’teryx has also added Shiraishi to their family and supplies her with outdoor clothing.

 Frequently Asked Questions (FAQs)